lindanguyen9/ux_research_portfolio/docs/resume.md

 # Resume Summary

-For full repository source, see [this file on GitHub](https://github.com/lindanguyen9/ux_research_portfolio/blob/main/resume_summary.md).

 ## LINDA NGUYEN
 (281) 750-9137 | lindathunguyen@gmail.com

 ### SUMMARY
 Lead-level UX Researcher specializing in product strategy, enterprise workflows, and growth experimentation.
-I align executives and cross-functional teams through mixed-methods evidence, clear decision narratives, and scalable research programs that move activation, retention, and roadmap quality.
+I align executives and cross-functional teams through mixed-methods evidence, clear decision narratives, and scalable research programs that move adoption, retention, and roadmap quality.

 ### PROFESSIONAL EXPERIENCE
 **SENIOR UX RESEARCHER / Braze, NYC (Remote) (01/2022)-Present**
 - Led verticalization strategy research across major segments; informed investment focus, sequencing, and enablement.
-- Built governance cadence with Product, Design, and Engineering to turn insights into cross-divisional roadmap decisions.
+- Built relationships with Product, Design, and Engineering to turn insights into cross-divisional roadmap decisions.
 - Scaled research capability across the organization by developing and hosting enablement sessions on key tools (FullStory) and methods (R/Qualtrics), empowering partners to conduct their own research and make data-informed decisions.
 - Mentored product designers and junior researchers, and developed a comprehensive onboarding guide to establish a standardized process for UX research.
 - Spearheaded collaborative qualitative and quantitative research with the Product Analytics team to provide a holistic, mixed-methods view of customer behavior.